 Local 167 Apprenticeship has been a registered Training Program with the U.S. Department of Labor since May 13, 1968.
-During that time we have continued to offer the opportunity for individuals looking to learn a professional skill as a Ironworker.
-One that opens the door of countless possibilities, after attaining the knowledge and skills learned from participating in this program individuals have went on to become ironworker foremen, general foremen, superintendent, estimator, project manager and owner of their own Iron Working companies.
+During that time we have continued to offer the opportunity for individuals looking to learn a professional skill as an Ironworker.
+A career as an ironworker opens the door of countless possibilities, after attaining the knowledge and skills learned from participating in this program individuals have went on to become ironworker foremen, general foremen, superintendent, estimator, project manager and owner of their own Iron Working companies.

 Local 167 Apprentices have worked all over the Mid-South Area from projects ranging from the Memphis Pyramid, Hernando de Soto Bridge, AutoZone Park and Desoto Civic Center just to mention a few.
-So one might ask what an Apprentice Ironworker is.
+So one might ask what an Apprentice Ironworker is?
 Ironworkers erect the structural framework for high rise buildings, bridges, power plants, schools and commercial buildings.
 They also place reinforcing steel in concrete forms for roadways, foundations and structures.
 The aluminum fascia on high rise window walls is also erected by ironworkers.
-The majority of work done by Ironworkers is preformed outside and at heights.
+The majority of work done by Ironworkers is performed outside in all the elements and at heights.
 Agility and the ability to work comfortably off the ground are a must.
 The following web site shows structural steel ironworkers and explains in part about the apprenticeship program.

 Upon being accepted into the apprenticeship program it is the Apprentice’s responsibility to be sure fulfill his obligations per the Apprenticeship Agreement, (Apprentice Standards will be provided prior to acceptance into program) see “Ironworker Apprenticeship Agreement ”.

 Steady employment in the construction industry is no guarantee, although the majority of our membership works a regular 8 hr. job, 5 days a week.
-However weather does play a part on daily bases and will prevent an individual from working.
+However weather does play a part on daily basis and will prevent an individual from working.
 The volume of new construction and remodeling varies according to economic conditions, locality and weather.
-Much of the work is away from public transportation and Ironworker Apprentices are required to furnish their own transportation.
+Much of the work is away from public transportation and Ironworker Apprentices are required to furnish their own transportation and be able to show up for work on time everyday.
 The work is labor intensive and it will be hot during the summer (made more so by our humidity), cold in the winter.
 Ironworkers frequently have to lift, carry, push or pull up to 100 pounds.
 Structural Ironworkers climb, balance, stoop, kneel, crouch, crawl and walk on narrow steel members at great heights.